subashz/Easy-AOSP/README.md

 This function cannot compile framework.jar or services.jar, please use the compilation method recommended by aosp.
 To compile the demo app for debugging, you can check the settings.gradle comments, annotate some modules according to the prompts; and set enable_boot_jar and build_app to true in config.gradle.

-If necessary, copy framework.jar and services.jar to system_libs
+If necessary, copy framework.jar and services.jar to system_libs.

 ```bash
 cp out/target/common/obj/JAVA_LIBRARIES/framework-minus-apex_intermediates/classes.jar ../system_libs/framework-minus-apex.jar